carbon-language/carbon-lang/docs/design/expressions/member_access.md

 evaluates `V` and discards the result.

-An expression that names an instance member, but for which instance binding is not performed, can only be used as the second operand of an indirect member access or as the target of an `alias` declaration.
+An expression that names an instance member, but for which instance binding is not performed, can only be used as the second operand of a compound member access or as the target of an `alias` declaration.

 ```carbon